oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 A Status List Token in the CWT format should follow the security considerations of {{RFC8392}}.

-## MAC based Deployments
+## MAC-secured Status Lists

 This specification allows for both cryptographic signatures and message authentication codes (MAC) to secure a Status List Token.
 For (H)MAC based deployments, the security implications of a shared secret should be understood and should match the general security considerations of the deployment.
 There usually exists a stronger relationship between RP and Issuer for such deployments and they have the capability to securely distribute a shared secret ouf of band.

 ## Status List Caching